-When starting MicroEJ SDK, it prompts you to select the last used workspace or a default workspace on the first run.
+When starting the SDK, it prompts you to select the last used workspace or a default workspace on the first run.
 A workspace is a main folder where to find a set of projects containing MicroEJ source code.

-When loading a new workspace, MicroEJ SDK prompts for the location of the MicroEJ repository, where the MicroEJ Architectures, Platforms or Virtual Devices will be imported.
-By default, MicroEJ SDK suggests to point to the default MicroEJ repository on your operating system, located at \${user.home}/.microej/repositories/[version].
+When loading a new workspace, the SDK prompts for the location of the MicroEJ repository, where Architectures, Platforms or Virtual Devices will be imported.
+By default, the SDK suggests to point to the default MicroEJ repository on your operating system, located at $\{user.home\}/.microej/repositories/[version]$.
 You can select an alternative location.
 Another common practice is to define a local repository relative to the workspace, so that the workspace is self-contained, without external file system links and can be shared within a zip file.